wealthscope/wealthscope-partner-sdk/README.md

 ## Installation

-You can install the SDK using the command `npm install --add wealthscope-sdk`.
+You can install the SDK using the command `npm install --add wealthscope-partner-sdk`.
-If you are using Yarn, you can instead do `yarn add wealthscope-sdk`
+If you are using Yarn, you can instead do `yarn add wealthscope-partner-sdk`

 ## Integration Requirements